Landi

 Whole sheep salted and air-dried through Pashtun winter, simmered until tender — the original mountain-pastoralist preserved meat.

-Landi is the Pashtun winter food: an entire sheep is salted heavily and hung in a cold, dry place from December through February.
+Landi is the Pashtun winter food: an entire sheep is salted heavily, also rubbed with asafoetida as a co-preservative, and hung on tall larder poles in a cold, dry place from December through February.
 The cold dry air of the Khyber slopes preserves the meat without smoke.
 By spring, the carcass is rock-hard and dark, weighing about a third of its original weight.
-To eat: pieces are cut from the dried sheep, simmered with onion, ginger, and water until the meat softens back into something edible, then served on rice or with naan.
+To eat: pieces are cut from the dried sheep, first boiled to wash off the salt and asafoetida, then simmered with onion, ginger, and water until the meat softens back into something edible, then served on rice or with naan.
 The flavor is gamey-intense, nothing like fresh lamb.

 Dark, dried, intensely lamby — once-rehydrated, it never returns to fresh-lamb softness.
 The flavor concentrates the entire winter; one cup of broth carries more lamb than a full pot of fresh meat.
 Eaten on rice or naan in early spring.